google/mdbook-i18n-helpers/i18n-helpers/USAGE.md

   [`mdbook` renderer].
 - `mdbook-gettext`: This program translates the book into a target language.
 It is an [`mdbook` preprocessor].
-- `mdbook-i18n-normalize`: This program normalizs a PO file.
+- `mdbook-i18n-normalize`: This program normalizes a PO file.
 Use it after breaking changes.

 [`mdbook` renderer]: https://rust-lang.github.io/mdBook/format/configuration/renderers.html